-When GPs refer people to see a pancreatic cancer specialist.
+Find out when GPs refer people to see a specialist doctor.

-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to pancreatic cancer.
-This is called an urgent referral.
+Your GP should arrange for you to see a specialist if you have symptoms that could be due to pancreatic cancer.

 Seeing your GP